KristianRaue/cedalo.github.io/blogposts/_posts/2020-10-16-time-series-aggregations-with-streamsheets.md

 image_url: "/assets/images/blogposts/time-series-aggregation.jpg"
 ---

-In this 10 minute video post tech evangelist Kristian Raue demonstrates how to do time series aggregations with Streamsheets using the TABLE.UPDATE() function.
+In this 10 minute video post Cedalo's Technology Evangelist Kristian Raue demonstrates how to do time series aggregations with Streamsheets using the TABLE.UPDATE() function.

 It is also a good introductionary video about how Streamsheets work and how you can build server based apps and services in just minutes.